A reader asked:

 I’ve got a parking ticket in a car park which isn’t right because you couldn’t see the signs the way I went in.
 I’ve been sent a letter saying if I don’t pay they will go to court and this will then show on my credit record.
 My partner says she got a speeding fine and that wasn’t on her credit record.
 Are they lying to me?

-- Penalty Charge Notice (“PCN”) Also known as Parking Penalty Charge.
-This includes most parking fines issued by the local authority for parking offences on public roads or council-run car parks.
+- Penalty Charge Notice (“PCN”) This includes most parking fines issued by the local authority for parking offences on public roads or council-run car parks.
+These are sometimes called Parking Penalty Charges.

-- Privately run car parks This includes many hospital car parks, multi-storey car parks, car parks for shopping centres or individual businesses.
+- Privately-run car parks This includes many hospital car parks, multi-storey car parks, car parks for shopping centres or individual businesses such as shops or pubs.

 - Others For example the Fixed Penalty Notices that are issued by the police.